martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

   - The context string for the signature is "HTTP/2 CERTIFICATE"
   - The "specified content" is an [RFC5705] exported value, with the following parameters:
     - Disambiguating label string: "EXPORTER HTTP/2 CERTIFICATE"
-    - Context: The Certificate-ID chosen by the application
     - Length:  1024 bytes

 Because the exported value can be independently calculated by both sides of the TLS connection, the value to be signed is not sent on the wire at any time.
+The same signed value is used for all `CERTIFICATE_PROOF` frames in a single HTTP/2 connection.

-A `CERTIFICATE_PROOF` frame MUST be sent only after all `CERTIFICATE` frames with the same Certificate-ID have been sent, and MUST correspond to the first certificate presented in the first `CERTIFICATE` frame with that Certificate-ID.
-Receipt of multiple `CERTIFICATE_PROOF` frames for the same Certificate-ID, receipt of a `CERTIFICATE_PROOF` frame without a corresponding `CERTIFICATE` frame, or receipt of a `CERTIFICATE` frame after a corresponding `CERTIFICATE_PROOF` MUST be treated as a session error of type `PROTOCOL_ERROR`.
+A `CERTIFICATE_PROOF` frame MUST be sent only after all `CERTIFICATE` frames with the same Cert-ID have been sent, and MUST correspond to the first certificate presented in the first `CERTIFICATE` frame with that Cert-ID.
+Receipt of multiple `CERTIFICATE_PROOF` frames for the same Cert-ID, receipt of a `CERTIFICATE_PROOF` frame without a corresponding `CERTIFICATE` frame, or receipt of a `CERTIFICATE` frame after a corresponding `CERTIFICATE_PROOF` MUST be treated as a session error of type `PROTOCOL_ERROR`.